Covid-19 Service Update

 To be a volunteer for this service you’ll need to enjoy driving and meeting people.
 It can be an anxious or stressful time for some patients who are attending medical appointments so providing reassurance and support, as well as transport, is important in this role.

-You will have to undergo the usual DBS and other security checks plus have a clean driving licence and a 4 door vehicle that is regularly maintained with valid documentation.
+You will have to undergo DBS and other security checks plus have a clean driving licence and a 4 door vehicle that is regularly maintained with valid documentation.
 We will offer you training to support you in your role.